 Getting in shape is a popular New Year’s resolution.
 It is good for your health and it preps you to look your best in those warm summer months.
 For some, regular exercise is difficult because of rain, snow, ice, and cold temperatures.
-For those brave enough to explore the outdoors instant cold and hot packs become their best friend.
+For those brave enough to explore the outdoors instant cold and hot packs for injuries become their best friend.

 Before getting to recovery, what are some winter fitness resolutions you can try?
 It can be getting into better shape.
 It can be getting up off the couch and getting daily fresh air.
 It can be learning a new skill or hobby.
 Regardless of your motivation, here are some ideas that can give you a workout while enjoying the winter wonderland: